(Disclosure: Some of the links below may be affiliate links)

 We already talked about the first and second pillars.
 We now have to cover the most important of the three pillars: The Third Pillar.

 The third pillar is the only one that is not mandatory.
 Everybody is free to choose to invest in the third pillar or not.
 It is simpler than the second pillar.
-But there are much more choices than you can make.
-I believe it is very important to optimize the investment of the third pillar as much as possible.
+But there are many more choices that you can make.
+You can optimize a lot of things for your third pillar.

-In this post, you will find all the details you need to invest in a third pillar.
-And also, what you can do to optimize your use of this last pillar.
+In this article, you will find all the details you need to invest in a third pillar.
+And also what you can do to optimize your use of this third pillar.

 The third pillar is your private pension.
 This time, there is no complicated name associated with it.
 It is known everywhere as the third pillar.
 There is just a slight twist.
 There are two different third pillars:

 - Pillar 3a (restricted pension): Locked and tax-advantaged.

 - Pillar 3b (unrestricted pension): Not locked but much fewer tax advantages.

 In this article, I mainly discuss the first one, Pillar 3a.
 For information about the 3b, you can read Section Pillar 3b.
 Otherwise, when discussing the third pillar, I talk about Pillar 3a.

 Even when we focus on Pillar 3a, there are still two ways to invest in a third pillar.

 You can invest either in the form of a bank account or as insurance.
 We cover both of them in detail in the next two sections.